tontide1/Student-Management/README.md

 ## Overview
-Hello everyone 👋🏻, this is a small project (programmed by me [@tontide1](https://github.com/tontide1) 🤓) on the topic of student management that almost anyone who has been studying computer science in Vietnam has to do through this project.
+Hello everyone 👋🏻, this is a small project (programmed by me [@tontide1](https://github.com/tontide1) 🤓) on the topic of "student management" that almost anyone who has been studying computer science in Vietnam has to do through this project.
 ## Video
 When running the program will look like this !